Sight loss: Helping you to help others during coronavirus

 Guiding - If someone usually requires “traditional” guiding, have an open conversation about safe alternatives.

-Talk naturally - Don’t be afraid of using “visual language” like “nice to see you” – just relax and be yourself – you’ll feel awkward if you try to sensor yourself.
+Talk naturally - Don’t be afraid of using “visual language” like “nice to see you” – just relax and be yourself – you’ll feel awkward if you try to censure yourself.

 Use verbal communication - Saying “Go over there” while pointing means very little to someone who can’t see where “there” is.
 Try and be specific, for example “Your glass is at 2 o’clock”, or “The card machine is above your right hand”.

 Sight loss is a spectrum - We all see differently, so get to know the people you’re interacting with; some might need help reading things, while others just want guiding – for those with very low vision, you may need to say when you’re leaving so they know you’ve not just gone quiet!
 Remember, we’re all individuals.